nicholaides/cecil/.yard/README.md

     # })()
     ```
 - {Cecil::BlockContext#content_for `#content_for`} emits source code to different locations
-- {Cecil::BlockContext#defer `#defer`} for waits to emit the given source until after data has been gathered
+- {Cecil::BlockContext#defer `#defer`} waits to emit the given source until after data has been gathered

 ### Customizing behavior for the language of the source code you're generating